Hannah Arendt: Marburg (1924–1926)

 Her encounter with Heidegger represented a dramatic departure from the past.
 He was handsome, a genius, romantic, and taught that thinking and "aliveness" were but one.
-The 17-year-old Arendt then began a long romantic relationship with the 35-year-old Heidegger, who was married with two young sons.
+The 18-year-old Arendt then began a long romantic relationship with the 35-year-old Heidegger, who was married with two young sons.
 Arendt later faced criticism for this because of Heidegger's support for the Nazi Party after his election as rector at Freiburg University in 1933.
 Nevertheless, he remained one of the most profound influences on her thinking, and he would later relate that she had been the inspiration for his work on passionate thinking in those days.
-They agreed to keep the details of the relationship a secret although preserving their letters.
+They agreed to keep the details of the relationship a secret while preserving their letters.
 The relationship was unknown until Elisabeth Young-Bruehl's biography of Arendt appeared in 1982.
-At the time of publishing, Arendt and Heidegger were deceased but Heidegger's wife, Elfride (1893–1992), was still alive.
+At the time of publishing, Arendt and Heidegger were deceased but Heidegger's wife, Elfride, was still alive.
 The affair was not well known until 1995, when Elzbieta Ettinger gained access to the sealed correspondence and published a controversial account that was used by Arendt's detractors to cast doubt on her integrity.
 That account, which caused a scandal, was subsequently refuted.

 At Marburg, Arendt lived at Lutherstraße 4.
-Among her friends was Hans Jonas, her only Jewish classmate.
-Another fellow student of Heidegger's was Jonas' friend, the Jewish philosopher Gunther Siegmund Stern (1902–1992) who would later become her first husband.
+Among her friends was Hans Jonas, a Jewish classmate.
+Another fellow student of Heidegger's was Jonas' friend, the Jewish philosopher Günther Siegmund Stern, who would later become her first husband.
 Stern had completed his doctoral dissertation with Edmund Husserl at Freiburg, and was now working on his Habilitation thesis with Heidegger, but Arendt, involved with Heidegger, took little notice of him at the time.

 Die Schatten (1925)

 In the summer of 1925, while home at Königsberg, Arendt composed her sole autobiographical piece, Die Schatten (The Shadows), a "description of herself" addressed to Heidegger.
-In this essay, full of anguish and Heideggerian language, she reveals her insecurities relating to her femininity and Jewishness, writing abstractly in the third person.
+In this essay, full of anguish and Heideggerian language, she reveals her feelings toward her femininity and Jewishness, writing abstractly in the third person.
 She describes a state of "Fremdheit" (alienation), on the one hand an abrupt loss of youth and innocence, on the other an "Absonderlichkeit" (strangeness), the finding of the remarkable in the banal.
 In her detailing of the pain of her childhood and longing for protection she shows her vulnerabilities and how her love for Heidegger had released her and once again filled her world with color and mystery.
 She refers to her relationship with Heidegger as "Eine starre Hingegebenheit an ein Einziges" ("an unbending devotion to a unique man").
 This period of intense introspection was also one of the most productive of her poetic output, such as In sich versunken (Lost in Self-Contemplation).